MBPhys/Partial-Aligner/README.md

 You can install `Partial-Aligner` via [pip]:

     pip install Partial-Aligner

+To make full use of this plugin, please also install the sister plugins:

+    pip install Label-Creator
+    pip install Layer-Data-Replace
+    pip install World2Data

 ## Usage

-It is important to note that this plugin is part of a group of plugins ([Label-Creator](https://github.com/DKFZ-TMTRR/Label-Creator, "Creates Labels"),[Layer-Data-Replace](https://github.com/DKFZ-TMTRR/Layer-Data-Replace, "Replaces the data of a layer with other data"), [World2Data](https://github.com/DKFZ-TMTRR/World2Data, "Applies a transformation to an image")) which are intended to be used together.
+It is important to note that this plugin is part of a group of plugins ([Label-Creator](https://github.com/DKFZ-TMTRR/Label-Creator, "Creates Labels"), [Layer-Data-Replace](https://github.com/DKFZ-TMTRR/Layer-Data-Replace, "Replaces the data of a layer with other data"), [World2Data](https://github.com/DKFZ-TMTRR/World2Data, "Applies a transformation to an image")) which are intended to be used together.

 The principle workflow with this plugin is as follows: